 Merlin: Merlin and Arthur usually wear blue and red respectively, as a near-literal example of Red Oni, Blue Oni.
 Spirited Young Lady and Rebellious Princess Morgana wears bright, jewel-like colours such as reds, blues, purples, and greens, whilst the gentler Shrinking Violet Guinevere wears almost every shade of pastel imaginable: lavender, peach, pink, and light blue.
 By series four, the bad guys (Morgana, Agravaine, Helios, and Shade!Lancelot) wear black, whilst those with magical powers are usually delinated by the colour green, particularly Mordred and the other Druids, who wear green cloaks.

-Power Rangers: Every Power Ranger will dress exclusively in their Ranger color.
-Former Rangers will usually dress in neutral colors like black, gray or brown.
+Power Rangers: Every Power Ranger will always wear at least one item in their Ranger color.
+Former Rangers will usually dress in neutrals like black, gray or brown.
 Family members or love interests of specific Rangers will also often dress in their relevant Ranger's color.
 Every now and then, you'll get a side character, like Emily in Zeo, who dresses exclusively in orange.

-The Klingons are red (on star charts and their banner, graphic displays and ship controls, warp plasma, and transporter effect).
+The Klingons are red (on star charts, on their banner, their graphic displays and ship controls, their warp plasma, their transporter effect).
+They also prefer red lighting aboard their ships and in their buildings.

-Cardassians are yellow-ochre or pink (both colours were used for their weapons - pink in their first few appearances, later yellow, their transporter is yellow-ochre; on star charts, they're either yellow or pink).
+Cardassians are usually yellow-ochre or pink (both colours were used for their weapons - pink in their first few appearances, later yellow, their transporter is yellow-ochre, on star charts they're either yellow or pink).
+Their ship hulls are ochre.
+Their graphics and display panels use orange/beige and green, colours that sometimes appear on their cultural emblem.

 The Dominion is purple (their warp plasma, on star charts; their graphics are purple and green).